 5. Plant Your Succulents!

-Once the paint is dry, you can get started planting your succulents.
+Once the paint is dry, you can get started planting and growing succulents.
 Then, all you have to do is decide where to place them in the home.
+These small succulents doesn’t take too much space so they can fit perfectly on your window sill, on a shelf or at the center of a table.

 Contact Real Milk Paint for More DIY Tips